born05/craft-match_input/README.md

 To install Match Input, follow these steps:

-1. Install with Composer via `composer require marionnewlevant/match-input` from your project directory
+1. Install with Composer via `composer require born05/craft-matchinput` from your project directory
 2. Install plugin in the Craft Control Panel under Settings > Plugins

 or

 1. Install via the Plugin Store

-Match Input works on Craft 4.x.
+Match Input works on Craft 4.x and Craft 5.x.

 ## Match Input Overview